2025 Newstead Abbey Byron Conference

 Following the global celebration of Byron’s life and works throughout 2024, the 2025 Newstead Abbey Byron Conference will reflect on the aftermath of Byron’s death and offer an opportunity to discuss the shaping of his posthumous reputations – encompassing both the period immediately after his demise and the longer term damage to, and redemption of, his reputation as both a man and a poet.

 The conference will be held in Newstead Abbey, and delegates will have the opportunity to tour the house and gardens during the conference.
-We are also exploring opportunities to visit additional sites of importance to Byron’s life and works, and will add further details as things are confirmed.

 Conference details